Jacob-MacMillan-Software/jacob-macmillan-software.github.io/_posts/2024_04_05_replicating_game.md

 As you have probably guessed, this will print out any message sent to the server.
 You'll notice that we pass `event.data` instead of simply `event`.
 The `event` object returned from the websocket has more information than we need for this, so we're only interested in the `data` portion, which is the exact message that we get from the server.

 Just printing out the message isn't very useful.
 Let's move the character based on the server messages.
-It would be better to use binary messages, but for ease of reading, we will just use plaintext.
+It would be better to use some sort of binary encoded messages, but for ease of reading, we will just use plaintext.
 We can indicate that a message adjusts the players position by using a prefix, and a separator, followed by the information in the expected format.
 For the prefix we'll use `position`.
 We can use a colon for the separator, as we don't expect that that will be in any of the data we want to send.
 The data part can simply be formatted as `x,y`.